bdbaraban/AirBnB_clone_v2/README.md

 With that said, I must clarify that it is not complete.
 As mentioned, the clone is a work-in-progress, with full deployment as a RESTful API still to come.
-Finishing touches will be occurring over the next month.
+Finishing touches will be occurring over the next month, my final at Holberton.

-Recognizing that I am sharing a near-completed project, I additionally put together a small Flask app according to the specifications described in the application.
+Recognizing that I am sharing a near-complete project, I additionally put together a small Flask app according to the specifications described in the application.
 Please take a look at this separate repository here: